Home › Blog › What is Product Feedback & How to Collect it: An Actionable Guide

 Types of Product Feedback

-There are multiple types of product feedback that you can collect based on the type of information you are looking for:
+There are multiple types of product feedback that you can collect based on what information you are looking for:

 Let’s take a look at the different types: